Political characters: ‘A dark personality has become an electoral asset’

 In recent years, the rise of political characters like US President Donald Trump or Argentina’s chainsaw-wielding Javier Milei has left many scrambling to understand the role of personality and image in world affairs.
 In the case of Trump – who has said “I run the country and the world” – is he driven by pure ego?
 Is he operating according to a strategic “madman theoryExternal link”?

-And as democracies – not just in the US – become more polarised, the question is how much these leaders play into societal divisions more largely.
+And as democracies – not just in the US – become more polarised, the question is how much leaders can play into societal divisions more largely.
 Online echo chambers and one-sided media play a role in driving groups apart; economic problems can also create animosity.
 But how much are individual politicians – and their personalities – responsible for turning people against each other?

 ‘In-house effect’